dreambulka/Label-Generator-App/README.md

 - Warehouse comment
 - Data Matrix marking code

+---

 ## Barcode And Marking

-The app supports common product and marketplace barcode scenarios, including EAN-style numeric barcodes and Code128 for marketplace/order identifiers.
+The app supports common product and marketplace barcode scenarios, including numeric EAN barcodes and Code128 for marketplace/order identifiers.

+### Supported Barcode Types

+- EAN-8
+- EAN-13
+- EAN-14
+- EAN-18
+- Code128
+- Data Matrix

 For marked goods, the **Data Matrix marking code** can be entered into the dedicated field.
 The app generates the visual Data Matrix code and places it into the label layout without requiring an external service.

+---

 ## How To Use